 The study was published in the journal Nature Sustainability.
-Professors Roger Bales, Joshua Viers and Tapan Pathak authored the paper with researchers Andrew Zumkehr, Jenny Ta and Elliot Campbell in collaboration with UC Water and Professor Brandi McKuin of UC Santa Cruz, an alumna of UC Merced.
+Professors Roger Bales, Joshua Viers and Tapan Pathak authored the paper with researchers Andrew Zumkehr, Jenny Ta and Elliot Campbell in collaboration with UC Water and postdoctoral researcher Brandi McKuin of UC Santa Cruz, an alumna of UC Merced.

 The research explores the interconnected nature and costs of moving water across the state.
 It tested the thesis that by erecting a modular system of solar shading panels over California’s exposed aqueducts, the state can reduce evaporative water loss and provide a variety of benefits when compared to conventional ground-mounted solar systems.
 The Solar AquaGrid study was underwritten by NRG Energy, with development support from the Bay Area agency Citizen Group.

 Results show a savings of 63 billion gallons of water annually, which is comparable to the amount needed to irrigate 50,000 acres of farmland or meet the residential water needs of more than 2 million people.
 And the 13 gigawatts of solar power the solar panels would generate each year would equal about one sixth of the state’s current installed capacity — roughly half the projected new capacity needed by 2030 to meet the state’s decarbonization goals.